hercek/topovica/README.md

 # FollowLink

 This is a simplified subset of [Topovica](https://addons.mozilla.org/en-US/firefox/addon/topovica/) which is a subset of Vimperator.
 The idea is to use default Firefox shortcuts whenever they are available and use the Vimperator style when nothing appropriate is provided by Firefox.
-It is a pity that easy link following is not in Firefox by default.
+It is a pity that an easy link following is not in Firefox by default.

 ## Currently implemented